ZoinerTejada/azure-data-guide/data-guide/technology-choices/data-science-and-machine-learning.md

 After a data scientist has created a machine learning model, you will typically need to deploy it and consume it from applications or in other data flows.
 There are a number of potential deployment targets for machine learning models.

 ### Spark on Azure HDInsight
-Apache Spark includes *Spark MLlib*, a framework and library for machine learning models.
+Apache Spark includes *SparkML*, a framework and library for machine learning models.
 Additionally, the Microsoft Machine Learning library for Spark (*MMLSpark*) provides deep learning algorithms support for predictive models in Spark.

 Key Benefits:
 * Spark is a distributed platform that offers high scalability for  high-volume machine learning processes.